Key Takeaways

 Neck Pain

-Best: Back or side sleeping with proper pillow support
+Best: Back or side with a pillow that actually fits your body

 Shoulder Pain